Feeding your baby

 Speak to your midwife or call your health visitor 0191 282 3319 if you feel that an assessment or appointment would be helpful.
 Visit the NHS website for information about common breastfeeding problems.

 Your baby will be ready to start trying solid food when they are around 6 months old.
-The NHS Start for Life website has lots of useful information about weaning, and meal ideas
+The Best Start in Life website has lots of useful information about weaning, and meal ideas

 Healthy start: Get help to buy food and milk